Home Page › Blog › How Can I Get My Dog to Be a Registered Service Dog?

 - Step 4 – Register your service dog

-After you have qualified for a service dog, you can choose to register your dog on a registry like Service Dog Certifications.
-You are not required to register your service dog but many handlers choose to do so for certain benefits.
-Most handlers prefer having identifiers like a service dog identification card, tags, or vests to clearly signal their dog is an assistance animal to avoid unnecessary confrontations.
+After qualifying for a service dog, you can register your dog with Service Dog Certifications.
+You are not required to register your service dog, but most handlers like having identifiers like a service dog identification card linked to a registration, tags, or vests to clearly signal their dog is a service animal to avoid unnecessary confrontations.

-In addition, while third parties are not allowed to demand documents like ID cards and certificates, service dog handlers can attest that people do so anyway.
+In addition, while third parties are not allowed to demand documents like ID cards and certificates, service dog handlers can attest that people frequently do so anyway.
 Whether at a store, an airport, a library, or a restaurant, service dog handlers are frequently harassed for service dog identification documents.
-Rather than engage in a lengthy legal conversation with every passerby, service dog handlers opt to simply have these documents handy for convenience.
+Rather than engage in a lengthy legal conversation with every passerby, service dog handlers simply opt to have these accessories handy for convenience.

 Obtaining a registration ID for your service dog is a painless way to peacefully go about your day in public while minimizing intrusive inquiries.

-Why you shouldn’t register your service dog.
-You should not register your service dog if you have not yet fully qualified for a service dog.
+- Don’t register your service dog if you haven’t fully qualified for a service dog.
 For example, if you have not yet confirmed you have a qualifying disability or fully trained your service dog, you cannot register your service dog.

-You should not register your service dog solely if you think it’s legally required.
-There are many good reasons to register your service dog, but it is not mandatory for owning a service dog.
+- Don’t register your service dog solely if you think it’s legally required.
+There are many good reasons to register your service dog, but it is not mandatory.

 Final thoughts

-If you are considering registering your service dog, go with an organization like Service Dog Certifications (SDC).
-We keep a secure database of service dogs for handlers who have chosen to register their dog linked to an ID card.
+If you are considering registering your service dog, go with Service Dog Certifications.
+We keep a database of service dogs for handlers who have chosen to register their dog.

-SDC is a leading provider to responsible service dog handlers who need accessories like ID cards, tags, and vests to avoid public confrontations and hassle.
-Service dog handlers nationwide trust Service Dog Certifications when it comes to purchasing their service dog accessories because of their reliability and compliance with service dog standards.
+We are a leading provider to responsible service dog handlers who need service dog accessories to avoid public confrontations and hassle.
+Service dog handlers nationwide trust us when purchasing service dog accessories because of our reliability and compliance with service dog standards.

 Leave a Reply Cancel reply